 Additionally, consider creating Instagram stories and posts that create awareness for your workshops and events.

-You can also launch Facebook proximity ads.
+Launch Facebook proximity ads so potential customers close to your event location get the news.
 Proximity ads are when you only run a Facebook ad for a specific radius close to your business.
 The objective is simple, get seen by people who are close by—and it works.
 People are 75% more likely to take action after seeing a localized ad.

 Consider producing flyers to promote your events and placing them in every shopper’s bag.
 Also, keep those flyers at your front desk or any other popular customer touchpoints.
 It can help you start conversations with your customers and get them interested in attending.

-Share the pictures and videos you take during the event on your Instagram and Facebook accounts.
+Share the pictures and videos you take during the event on your Instagram and Facebook accounts while it’s running.
 Additionally, share the content that attendees take at your event.

 Whether it’s an Instagram story or Facebook Live, your goal is to get your followers engaged and show them an inside look at the cool events you’re hosting.
 This will encourage the people that didn’t attend the event to save the date for your next event.